Asset Processor Service

 Setup & Run

-cd src/worker-service
+cd src/asset-processor

 npm install